carzum/termviz/README.md

       b: 0
     length: 0.2                 # Length of the axes.
 send_pose_topic: initialpose    # Topic on which to publish poses in Send Pose mode.
-target_framerate: 30            # Refresh rate of the visualization
+target_framerate: 30            # Refresh rate of the visualization.
+Lower this if the ssh connection is slow.
 axis_length: 0.5                # Length of the axes of the robot frame
 visible_area:                   # Default boundaries of the visible areas.
 Determines the initial level of zoom.
   - -5.0